shiveshtripathi/html-boilerplate/README.md

 Parent and Child elements.
 The nested element inside an element is the child element.
 Indentations are used to make the level for nesting clear and readable to us humans.
+Ctrl + / to add the comment tag.

 <!-- I am an html comment --> for comments